MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-create-messages.md

 The `ChannelData` property of a message activity can be used to implement channel-specific functionality.
 For details, see [Implement channel-specific functionality](~/dotnet/bot-builder-dotnet-channeldata.md).

+## Text to speech

+The `Speak` property of a message activity can be used to specify the text to be spoken by your bot on a speech-enabled channel.
+The `InputHint` property of a message activity can be used to control the state of the client's microphone and input box (if any).
+For details, see [Add speech to messages](~/dotnet/bot-builder-dotnet-text-to-speech.md).

 ## Suggested actions

 The `SuggestedActions` property of a message activity can be used to present buttons that the user can tap to provide input.
 Unlike buttons that appear within rich cards (which remain visable and accessible to the user even after being tapped), buttons that appear within the suggested actions pane will disappear after the user makes a selection.
 For details, see [Add suggested actions to messages](~/dotnet/bot-builder-dotnet-add-suggested-actions.md).